Hans Werner Henze: Early years

 Henze had some successful performances at Darmstadt, including an immediate success in 1946 with a neo-baroque work for piano, flute and strings, that brought him to the attention of Schott's, the music publishers.
 He also took part in the famous Darmstadt New Music Summer School, a key vehicle for the propagation of avant-garde techniques.
 At the 1947 summer school, Henze turned to serial technique.

 In his early years he worked with twelve-tone technique, for example in his First Symphony and First Violin Concerto of 1947.
 Sadler's Wells Ballet visited Hamburg in 1948; this inspired Henze to write a choreographic poem, Ballett-Variationen, which he completed in 1949.
 The first ballet he saw was Frederick Ashton's Scènes de Ballet.
 He wrote a letter of appreciation to Ashton, introducing himself as a 22-year-old composer.
 The next time he wrote to Ashton he enclosed the score of his Ballett-Variationen, which he hoped Ashton might find of interest.
 This work was first performed in Düsseldorf in September 1949 and staged for the first time in Wuppertal in 1958.
 In 1948 he became musical assistant at the Deutscher Theater in Konstanz, where his first opera Das Wundertheater, based on the work of Cervantes, was created.

 In 1950 he became ballet conductor at the Hessisches Staatstheater Wiesbaden in Wiesbaden, where he composed two operas for radio, his First Piano Concerto, as well as his first stage work of real note, the jazz-influenced opera Boulevard Solitude, a modern recasting of the traditional Manon Lescaut story.
+His ballet Ondine was composed for the English Royal Ballet and choreographed by Ashton, for production in 1958.